-- A map of disturbed and rehabilitated areas; and - Before and after photos of rehabilitation including a significant landmark for comparison purposes, with a brief description including location, and date.

-4.3.4 Special considerations to be applied for Rehabilitation using Passive Treatment Methods resource because they combine naturally occurring biogeochemical, geochemical, and physical processes.
+- A map of disturbed and rehabilitated areas; and - Before and after photos of rehabilitation including a significant landmark for comparison purposes, with a brief description including location, and date. - 4.3.4 Special considerations to be applied for Rehabilitation using Passive Treatment Methods

 Consideration must be given to the passive treatment methods to include constructed wetlands and nature-based solutions.
-Constructed wetlands have proven to be effective in treating AMD at the